kulek1/Geluid/README.md

 ```
 npm run dev
 ```
-then:
+and (new terminal session recommended):
 ```
-cd client
-npm run dev
+npm run dev:client
 ```
-It will run Electron application and browser client.
+It will run Electron application and browser client (React) on two different ports.

 ## How it works?